Autoscaler/autoscaler/autoscale-marathon-container/README.md

 ### Logging

-Currently the logging is accessible via the Marathon sandbox until a CAF approved logging mechanism is agreed upon.
-Debug logging is enabled by default in this container.
+Currently the logging is accessible via the Marathon sandbox.
+The default log level in this container is `INFO` and this can be configured by supplying the required level in the `CAF_LOG_LEVEL` environment variable.

 ### Scaling